emg110/algorand-qrcode/README.md

 ## Highlights
 - This library can be built for browser, be imported or required in NodeJS or directly rendered in terminal.
-- Supports RFC 3986 and Algorand URI ABNF Grammar
+- Supports RFC 3986 and Algorand URI ABNF Grammar.
-- Automatically escapes HTML
+- Optionally can automatically escape HTML (`-h or html:true`).
+- Validates Algorand fields on client side without js-algorand-sdk (address, amount, asset ID, ...).
-- CLI utility
+- CLI utility.
-- Save QR code as image (SVG, PNG, JPEG,...)
+- Save QR code as image (SVG, PNG, JPEG,...).
-- Support for some styling and colors (dark , light,..)
+- Support for some styling and colors (dark , light,..).
-- Support for chinese, cyrillic, greek and japanese characters in transaction labels and notes
+- Support for chinese, cyrillic, greek and japanese characters in transaction labels and notes.
-- Auto generates optimized segments for best data compression and smallest QR Code size
+- Auto generates optimized segments for best data compression and smallest QR Code size.
-- App agnostic readability, Generated QR Codes by definition are app agnostic
+- App agnostic readability, Generated QR Codes by definition are app agnostic.

 ## Algorand URI ABNF Grammar